 If you work for a bus or coach company, and you have been injured in an accident that was not your fault, you will be able to make a claim.
 It is your employer’s duty to provide you with a safe and healthy work environment, and if they have not done this, they are responsible for your injuries.
 They may have failed to provide you with adequate training, for example, or they may have failed to maintain their fleet of coaches properly.
 Alternatively, the person at fault could be another driver on the road, in which case you will make a claim against them.

 If you have been injured on a bus as a consequence of a slip, trip, or fall, you will be able to make a claim so long as the incident was not your fault.
 Perhaps there was a spillage on the bus and you slipped and hurt yourself?
 Maybe you fell because the driver was careless and suddenly stopped or accelerated?
-No matter what has happened, call us today to find out more about bus accident claims and what we can do for you.
+No matter what has happened, call us today to find out more about bus accident claims and what we can do to help you get the bus accident compensation you deserve.

 If your child has been injured while on a school bus, you will be able to make a claim, so long as the incident was not your child’s fault.
-You can make a personal injury claim on your child’s behalf.
+You could be entitled to claim bus accident compensation on your child’s behalf.
 If you do not, your child can also make a claim once they turn 18.
 They will have three years from the date of their 18th birthday.
 However, it is better that you do so, as the details will be fresh in your mind and it will be easier to claim.

-Whiplash is one of the most common injuries sustained as a consequence of road traffic accidents.
-A lot of people assume that whiplash is a minor injury, but this is not always the case.
+Whiplash is one of the most common injuries sustained as a consequence of road traffic accidents and is commonly included in bus accident claims.
+A lot of people assume that whiplash is a minor injury but this is not always the case.
 Plus, whiplash is often a lot more painful than it first seems, as symptoms get worse over time.
 If you have sustained whiplash because your bus driver had to make an emergency stop due to carelessness or negligence, you will be able to launch a claim for personal injury compensation.

 - First group.